 How lightweight is the ProFold buggy?

-At 7.5kg, it’s extremely lightweight.
-For some, especially if you need to bring it upstairs or on public transport, this is a great feature.
-For me, it almost feels too light.
+At 7kg, it’s a lightweight buggy and if you need to bring it upstairs or on public transport, this is a great feature.

-While perfect for travelling, I find the Micralite ProFold too flimsy for everyday use.
+While perfect for travelling and quick journeys, the Micralite ProFold feels a little flimsy for daily use.
 I feel like I am pushing my baby in a toy pram and I am quite self-conscious about it.